stoodx/wtest/readme.txt

 				const std::wstring& strProcessName);

 Usage:
-	strProcessName  and strDllName can be in low/upper cases, with/without ".exe"
+	- strProcessName  and strDllName can be in low/upper cases, with/without ".exe"  and ".dll"
+	- if it starts in 32-bit environment, then the function sees only 32-bit DLLs.